 How you write up your research matters too.
-(Yes, yet another challenge for non-native English speakers!)
+(Yes, yet another challenge for multi-language authors!)
 If your paper is written well, the readers will be more likely to trust you and what you have to say.

 So what can you do to make sure that your writing comes across as credible, to do justice to you and your work?

 Different counties and languages have different styles of presenting work and signaling credibility.
-If you’re trying to communicate in the English-speaking world, these are some points you need to watch out for.
+If you’re trying to communicate in the English-speaking world, here are some points you need to watch out for.

 ☑ Be clear, logical, and consistent